 How to Comb (or Brush Hair) When It's Wet

 Always comb or brush wet hair by working from the bottom of hair up.
-Start by combing the bottom 6 inches of hair.
+Start by combing the bottom six inches of hair.
 When this is detangled, move on up the hair until you reach your crown.

 How to Brush out Tangles in Dry Hair

 If hair is dry and tangled and you don't want to wet hair, rub a few drops of shine serum in your palms, then run your hands through your hair.
 The serum will help you work out the knots with a comb.
+Don't have a serum on hand?
+Spray a leave-in conditioner on hair before combing or brushing out tangles.